-Then, you will help them to teach those engineering concepts to 4th graders.
+Please read carefully the assignment prompts that we will provide.
+As it was mentioned, this will be a semester-long project with deliverables along the whole semester.
 You will be given the different short assignment prompts as we move along the semester and the activities are as follows: